 A few years later, when he was 32 a manager job opened up in a money-losing unit.
 Not to be deterred, Daly applied for and got the job.
 Withing two years the unit became profitable by applying a root cause analysis he learned in college.
 According to Daly “A few years later, I was a long shot to be general manager at a Pennsylvania plant, but I dazzled the senior VP in the interview and got the job.
 In 20 months, I made radical changes.
 I always stayed on the cutting edge of management.
 I'm a risk taker, and I don't mind taking on tough assignments."
 Like Putnam, Daly did whatever was necessary to go from proofreader to CEO during his career.

-As (what some people consider a lowly) production assistant, Melissa found herself multi-tasking each day, she was responsible for, "Everything.
+As a production assistant, what some people might label a low level job, Melissa found herself multi-tasking each day.
+According to her she was responsible for, "Everything.
 You did the garbage, you cleaned up, you did craft service, you'd do every single thing, I dropped the film at night.
 I was the first one there and the last one to leave and its - like, I wish everybody that went into the business had to do that."

 And therein lies the key.
 If you want to get to the top of whatever business you are in, how do you expect to get there if you have no idea what the foundation looks like?